Terry Thomas Environmental Graphics

 Tracking & Ongoing Improvement

-Weber Thompson’s Graphic Design Studio worked hand in hand with the building management company, Stephen C. Grey and associates to not only create the graphics, but to track energy use and engage the tenants of the building.
+Weber Thompson’s Graphic Design Studio worked hand in hand with the building management company, Stephen C. Grey and Associates, to not only create the graphics, but track energy use and engage the tenants of the building.
 The thesis being that sustainable design is key in energy efficiency, but ongoing improvement can only occur when all tenants are engaged in the energy conservation goals of the building.

 This new set of environmental graphics and wayfinding signage for the building encourages use of the internal stairs rather than the elevator.
 The stairwell includes data about overall building energy use, provides space for tracking data in the future, defines key terms and metrics for building energy use, and gives stair users insight about how their efforts are making a difference in the building’s energy use.
 In a later phase, additional graphics were applied to the exterior of a bike room added to the building’s parking level.
 This vibrant patterning made the bike room easier to find and more fun to use.